-In order to legally protect your business name, you would have to register a trademark/trade name or incorporate that name in the area you wish to be protected.
+To legally protect your business name, you would have to register a trademark/trade name or incorporate that name in the area you wish to be protected.
 If you would like more information on protecting your business name, contact the Regional Business Centre.